nabrams/IDD-Fa18-Lab3/README.md

 **d.
 How would you get analog data from the Arduino analog pins to be byte-sized?
 How about analog data from the I2C devices?**

+devide 1024 by 4, to get 256, that will make it one bite for the Arduino analog pins.

+float is 4 bytes.
+To get analog data from the I2C devices to be byte-sized, use the map function!

 **e.
 Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut](https://www.arduino.cc/en/Reference/EEPROMPut) example)**

+We could store the the data if it were bigger than a byte by writing parts (each byte) on to specific entries and then read them all in a row.
+Using the put() function gives the address, so you could make a list of all the addresses you used to output the data all together.
+You could also use the put() function to put 4 bytes for a float, and 2 bytes for an int, so that you have the space laid out.

-**Upload your modified code that takes in analog values from your sensors and prints them back out to the Arduino Serial Monitor.**
+**Upload your modified code that takes in analog values from your sensors and prints them back out to the Arduino Serial Monitor.**ff

 ### 2. Design your logger